Join the team at the Southeastern Railway Museum

 Did You Know?

-• Museum volunteers range in age from high school students to retirees
+- Museum volunteers range in age from high school students to retirees.

-About a quarter of our volunteers are women, who work in every phase of Museum operations
+About a quarter of our volunteers are women, who work in every phase of Museum operations.

-• Volunteers provide almost 19,000 hours of service each year – a level of service that has been increasing each year
+A typical volunteer gives about 16 hours a month; volunteer managers work as much as 80 or more hours each month - Volunteers provide almost 14,000 hours of service each year – a level of service that has been increasing each year

 Areas of Interest

-• Restorations of equipment
+- Restorations of equipment

-• Gift shop
+- Gift shop

-• Park train crew
+- Park train crew

-• Exhibit construction, maintenance, and repair
+- Exhibit construction, maintenance, & repair

-• Landscape maintenance
+- Landscape design & maintenance

-• Event planning and hosting
+- Event planning & hosting

-• Seasonal events
+- Seasonal events

-• Group tour guide
+- Group tour guide

-• Computer skills (networking, data management, website maintenance)
+- Computer skills (networking, website maintenance…)

 Volunteer FAQs